exercism/java-analyzer/CONTRIBUTING.md

 Help us keep Exercism welcoming.
 Please read and abide by the [Code of Conduct][coc].

+## Contributing to Exercism

+If you are new to contributing to Exercism, please read:

+- [Being a good community member][community-docs]
+- [Contributing via GitHub][contributing-docs-github]

 ## How does this project work?

 Start by reading up on Exercism analyzers: